top of page

 Why Hazmat Packaging Matters

-At LPS Industries, we engineer custom hazmat packaging that meets stringent DOT, IATA, and IMDG codes.
+At LPS Industries, we provide proprietary packaging that meet the stringent DOT and UN regulations.
 Our packaging solutions include:

 • Pre-printed hazard labels